jessedwyatt1/gpo_converter/usage.md

 1. Check the input GPO XML contains the expected settings
 2. Verify the settings are in a supported format
 3. Enable DEBUG logging to see which settings were processed
+4. Verify that `--skip-audit` is not enabled if you need audit policies